-Administrators, teachers and staff have a professional responsibility to work together to help students develop the intellectual skills necessary to discriminate among information sources, to identify information appropriate to their age and developmental levels, and to evaluate and use the information to meet their educational goals.
+Administrators, teachers and staff have a professional responsibility to work together to help students develop the intellectual skills necessary to discern among information sources, to identify information appropriate to their age and developmental levels, and to evaluate and use the information to meet their educational goals.

-Students and staff have the responsibility to respect and protect the rights of every other user in the district.
+Students, staff and other authorized individuals have the responsibility to respect and protect the rights of every other user in the district and on the Internet.